-As I mentioned during my last training update, since purchasing new running cleats, I’ve been happy to report little to no aches or pains during this training cycle.
+As I mentioned during my past running updates, since purchasing new running cleats, I’ve was happy to report little to no aches or pains during this last training cycle.
 I think my running form has improved over the years, and I was surprised to learn during my shoe fitting that I should be wearing neutral running shoes.